-- 1. For any accurate sense experience, I can imagine a situation which is indistinguishable from that sense experience but in which my environment is not as the experience says it is. - 2.
-There are situations which I cannot rule out which would make beliefs formed on the basis of sense experience false.
-(1) - 3.
-If you cannot rule out a situation which would make P false, you should not believe P. (Doubt → No Belief) - 4.
+- 1. For any accurate sense experience, there is a situation which is indistinguishable from that sense experience but in which my environment is not as the experience says it is. - 2.
+If a situation is indistinguishable from my own, I cannot rule it out. - 3.There are situations which I cannot rule out which would make beliefs formed on the basis of sense experience false.
+(1,2) - 4.
+If you cannot rule out a situation which would make P false, you should not believe P. (Doubt → No Belief) - 5.
 You should not form beliefs on the basis of sense experience.
-(2,3) - 5.
-Sense experience is your only source of information about your hands. - C. You should not form any beliefs about your hands.
-(4,5)
+(3,4) - 6.
+Sense experience is your only source of information about hands. - C. You should not form any beliefs about hands.
+(5,6)

 So the worry arises that Moore's proof is circular in just the ways that our attempt to rely to argument for skepticism were.
 But surely he knew this.
 What was Moore thinking?
 Moore anticipates the objection that he should not believe the premises of his argument, and responds as follows:

-"I certainly did at the moment know that which I expressed by the combination of certain gestures with saying the words 'There is one hand and here is another.' ...
+"I certainly did at the moment know that which I expressed by the combination of certain gestures with saying the words "There is one hand and here is another." ...
 How absurd it would be to suggest that I did not know it, but only believed it, and that perhaps it was not the case!
 You might as well suggest that I do not know that I am now standing up and talking - that perhaps after all I'm not, and that it's not quite certain that I am."